Chloejay/vision/README.md

 then just config the saved_model path and class.pbtxt path on the inference code.for the mAP and recall, the higher the better model performance, normally mAP around 50 is a good one.

 ## Use Keras for the image recognition, by using the VGGNet (inception) for transfer learning
-<h6>why use scikit learn and Keras, for its the high built framework to let the model be ready for production and make the DS pipeline more easy, even with few experience, but tensorlfow low -level is useful tool that can be implemented the part lacking on Keras, remember the percentage normally is 95%-5% for using the Keras and Tensorflow</h6>
+<h6>why use sklearn and Keras, for its the high-level and highly built framework to let the model be ready for production and make the DS pipeline more easy, even with few experience, but tensorlfow low -level is useful tool that can be implemented the part lacking on Keras, remember the percentage normally is around 95%-5% for using the Keras and Tensorflow, so focus on Keras on the daily workflow is the good starting</h6>